Top tips for surviving the Christmas party season

 Also, plenty of people don't drink alcohol or won't be drinking at the party.
 Everyone's choices and beliefs must be respected.

-• It might surprise you but that 24-year-old girl in marketing doesn’t actually want a kiss from a sweaty 45-year-old.
+• It might surprise you but that 24-year-old in marketing doesn’t actually want a kiss from a sweaty 45-year-old.

 But there is a balance to be struck here.
-Everyone needs to know that misconduct, drug use, sexual harassment, or bullying won't be tolerated and no amount of blaming how many drinks someone had will excuse it.
+Everyone needs to know that misconduct, sexual harassment, or bullying won't be tolerated and no amount of blaming how many drinks someone had will excuse it.

 Once you have created a policy, be sure to keep it up-to-date each year and remind your team to read it before the event.